syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 In containers, there will be no default culture.
 So, if you perform formatting depends on CurrentCulture or UICulture then the results will be incorrect.

+You should set the required Locale / Culture in containers.

 For example, Overloaded ToString method will respond differently in different locale.
 In en_IN currency will be shown as ₹ and in en_US currency will be shown as $.

 Use the following code snippet to set Locale / Culture in containers.
 The following code example will set en_US locale to the container by setting Language to en_US.